 What would you do if you could not bring in an income to support your family?

 Now, do you see the importance of disability insurance for chiropractors?

 More Important People Rely On You

-Your patients are very important.
-There is also a group of people who are more important.
+Yes, your patients are very important.
+However, there is also a group of people who are more important.
 Who can be more important than my patients, you think.
 They pay my income.
 Without them, I wouldn’t have an income.